panel/brokestudentfilmfestival/source/about/history/index.html.md

 published: true
 ---

 ## **Past Festivals**

 ****
 _**1st Annual Broke Student Film Festival | 2012 **_

 The first beginnings of the Broke Student Film Festival came from our founder, Kathryn Ruff.
 At the time Lawrence Technological University did not feature a film festival, so she set out to create one.
-With the help of the Dean od Students, Kevin Finn and Jody Gaber,Director of Media Communication, Kathryn pulled the first film festival together in little over a month.
+With the help of the Dean of Students, Kevin Finn and Jody Gaber ,Director of Media Communication, Kathryn pulled the first film festival together in little over a month.
 Featureing only 12 films, 4 of them her own, the first BSFF started.
 The biggest winner was the filmmakers, now they have a wonderful and safe environment for their work to be screened.

 **BSFF 2012 Winners**